 When an IT security configuration checklist (e.g., hardening or lockdown guide) is applied to a system in combination with trained system administrators and a sound and effective security program, a substantial reduction in vulnerability exposure can be achieved.
-Accordingly, the National Institute of Standards and Technology (NIST) has produced Guidance for Securing Microsoft Windows XP Systems for IT Professionals: A NIST Security Configuration Checklist to assist personnel responsible for the administration and security of Windows XP systems.
+Accordingly, the National Institute of Standards and Technology (NIST) has produced the Guide to Securing Microsoft Windows XP Systems for IT Professionals: A NIST Security Configuration Checklist to assist personnel responsible for the administration and security of Windows XP systems.
 This guide contains information that can be used to secure local Windows XP workstations, mobile computers, and telecommuter systems more effectively in a variety of environments, including small office, home office (SOHO) and managed enterprise environments.
 The guidance should only be applied throughout an enterprise by trained and experienced system administrators.

-The guidance presented in this document is applicable only to Windows XP Professional systems running Service Pack 2.
-Released in August 2004, Service Pack 2 contains many changes that may impact security and system and application functionality; accordingly, it is considered a major upgrade to Windows XP.
-The recommendations in this guide should not be applied to systems running anything other than Service Pack 2.
-Also, NIST will release a separate guidance document for securing Windows XP Home systems running Service Pack 2.
+The guidance presented in this document is applicable only to Windows XP Professional systems running Service Pack 2 or Service Pack 3.
+Service Pack 2, which was released in August 2004, contains many changes that may impact security and system and application functionality; accordingly, it is considered a major upgrade to Windows XP.
+Service Pack 3 was released in May 2008 and causes only minor changes to system functionality and security from Service Pack 2, so security recommendations for systems running Service Pack 2 generally apply to Service Pack 3 systems as well.
+The recommendations in this guide should not be applied to systems running anything other than Service Pack 2 or 3.
+Also, NIST has a separate document, Special Publication 800-69: Guidance for Securing Microsoft Windows XP Home Edition: A NIST Security Configuration Checklist for securing Windows XP Home systems running Service Pack 2.

 This guide provides detailed information about the security of Windows XP, security configuration guidelines for popular applications, and security configuration guidelines for the Windows XP operating system.
 The guide documents the methods that system administrators can use to implement each security setting recommended.
-The principal goal of the document is to recommend and explain tested, secure settings for Windows XP workstations with the objective of simplifying the administrative burden of improving the security of Windows XP systems in four types of environments: SOHO, enterprise, and two custom environments, specialized security-limited functionality and legacy.
+The principal goal of the document is to recommend and explain tested, secure settings for Windows XP workstations with the objective of simplifying the administrative burden of improving the security of Windows XP systems in five types of environments: SOHO, enterprise, and three custom environments, specialized security-limited functionality, legacy, and Federal Desktop Core Configuration (FDCC).